tryin2bdeveloper/Devops_Group5/usecases/usecase-10.md

 A report is generated that shows both the number of people living in cities and those outside of cities in each country.

 ## Failed End Condition
-The report is not produced.
+The report is not produced

 ## Primary Actor
-Analytics team.
+Analytics team

 ## Trigger
 The request for the report is initiated by the analyst to detailing the required outcome.

 ### MAIN SUCCESS SCENARIO
-The analyst's data request is successfully processed.
+The analyst's data request is successfully processed for the countries organised.
-The population of both urban and non-urban residents in all countries is retrieved.
+The population of both in the cities and non-cities residents in all countries is retrieved.
-The data is sorted by population and presented clearly.
+The system is sorted by population and presented clearly for all data.
-The final report provides a good overview for the analyst to assess the populations.
+The final report provides a good overview for develop to assess the populations.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0